22

 Location

-The houses have an intensely traditional architecture; narrow streets, curbstone alleys and covered passages are the typical local features; just as typical as are the houses mainly built in stone and decorated with flowers and plants.
-The upper section, spread at the feet of a steep hill, is the older village, whereas the lower village, called Marmaro, is built on the coast, in the inner part of a beautiful bay at a distance of 2 km from the old settlement.
-It has many exquisite mansions, built by the many seafarers and ship owners tracing their origins to this place; the people of Kardamyla have always loved the sea on which they worked.
+The houses have an deep traditional architecture: Narrow streets, curbstone alleys and covered passages are typical Greek features.
+The same accounts for the houses mainly built with stone and decorated with flowers and plants.
+The upper section, surrounding the steep hill, is the older village, whereas the lower village, called Marmaro, is located on the coast, covered by a beautiful bay, around 2 kilometers away from the old settlement.
+It has many exquisite mansions, constructed by the numerous seafarers and ship owners tracing their origins back to this place.
+As a result the people of Kardamyla have always loved the sea, for it is firstly their source of income, and partly their home.

-The statue of the Sailor from Kardamyla, work of the sculptor Apartis, is a distinguishing mark of Marmaro and it is set in the harbor square.
-Besides, the pleasant experience of walking in the narrow streets of Marmaro will make you feel the typical island atmosphere of Chios.
+The statue of the Sailor from Kardamyla, sculptured by the artist Apartis, is a distinguishing mark of Marmaro and situated square of the harbor.
+Walking in the narrow streets of Marmaro, visiting the old villages and seeing its citizens - all these impressions will give one the typical feeling of the island of Chios.

-This area is really famous for its many delightful beaches; Nagos and Yiosonas are considered the best of all.
+The area is also famous for its many delightful beaches: Nagos and Yiosonas are considered being among the best of all.
 The area of Nagos is five kilometers from Kardamyla.
-Some of the features that form the enchanting landscape of the area are the running water springs, the high maple-trees, the dense vegetation and a a wonderful beach with colorful small pebbles.
-Apart from this kind of beauty, Nagos is highly suitable for summer holidays, since there are plenty of rooms to let and restaurants.
-One of the most picturesque villages that the visitor can also visit is situated at the foot of Pelinaio, the highest mountain of Chios.
+Some of the features that form the enchanting landscape of the area, are the running water springs, the high maple-trees, the dense vegetation and a a wonderful beach with colorful small pebbles.
+Apart from this kind of beauty, Nagos is highly suitable for summer holidays, since there are plenty of rooms to rent, cafés, bars and restaurants.
+One of the most picturesque villages one can also visit is situated at the foot of Pelinaio, the highest mountain of all Chios.